shubhpriyam9/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 > [!Note]
 > Proactively installing apps using the Microsoft Graph is currently in beta.

 Occasionally it may be necessary to proactively message users that have not installed or interacted with your app previously.
 For example, you want to use the [company communicator](~/samples/app-templates.md#company-communicator) to send messages to your entire organization.
-For this scenario you can use the Graph API to proactively install your app for your users, then cache the necessary values from the `conversationUpdate` event your app receives upon installation.
+For this scenario, use the Graph API to proactively install your app for your users.
+Cache the necessary values from the `conversationUpdate` event your app receives upon installation.

 You can only install apps that are in your organizational app catalog or the Teams app store.

-See [Install apps for users](/graph/api/userteamwork-post-installedapps) in the Graph documentation and [Proactive bot installation and messaging in Teams with Microsoft Graph](../../../graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md).
-There is also a [Microsoft .NET framework sample](https://github.com/microsoftgraph/contoso-airlines-teams-sample/blob/283523d45f5ce416111dfc34b8e49728b5012739/project/Models/GraphService.cs#L176) on the GitHub platform.
+For proactive messaging in Teams, see [Enable proactive bot installation and messaging](../../../graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md).
+Users can install the [bot through Graph API](https://docs.microsoft.com/graph/api/userteamwork-post-installedapps?view=graph-rest-1.0&tabs=http) in personal scope.
+Check the [Microsoft .NET framework sample](https://github.com/microsoftgraph/contoso-airlines-teams-sample/blob/283523d45f5ce416111dfc34b8e49728b5012739/project/Models/GraphService.cs#L176) on the GitHub platform.

 ## Examples